 Expert Outdoor Baiting Tips

-Ants are drawn to liquid food over solid food because they are unable to digest food in solid form.
-This unique genetic makeup is what makes liquid baiting so effective.
+Attract by Liquid - Ants are drawn to liquid food over solid food because they are unable to digest food in solid form.
+This is what makes liquid baiting so effective.
 Ants consume the liquid bait and share the love by transporting it back to the nest to share with the rest of the unsuspecting colony and queen.

-The size of the colony typically dictates how long it will take to wipe out an ant invasion.
-Smaller ant infestations can usually be eliminated within a day or two.
-If you’re dealing with a large colony or multiple colonies, you may need to wait 10 days to 2 weeks before the traffic jam clears and complete control is attained.
+Let Us Do the Work for You - The size of the colony typically dictates how long it will take to wipe out an ant invasion.
+Smaller ant infestations can usually be eliminated within a day or two and with large colony or multiple colonies, you may need to wait 10 days to 2 weeks.

-Successful outdoor baiting is dependent upon giving the ants enough time to locate the bait, consume it and transport it back to the nest to share with the rest of the colony.
-It is important to steer clear of contact ant killers while baiting.
-Contact killers may cause the ants to die before they can take the bait back to the colony, undermining the whole purpose of he slow kill bait.
+Give it Time – Give the ants enough time to locate the bait, consume it, and transport it back to the nest to share with the rest of the colony.
+Stay away from contact ant killers while baiting.
+They may cause the ants to die before they can take the bait back to the colony.